 About the Author

-Paul Slezak is a guest contributor to our blog.
-He is co-founder of RecruitLoop, a marketplace of independent recruiters available on demand helping organizations save 80 percent compared to traditional recruitment costs.
+Paul Slezak is the co-founder of RecruitLoop, a marketplace of independent recruiters available on demand helping organizations save 80 percent compared to traditional recruitment costs.

 Paul has more than 20 years’ experience in the recruitment industry and is a regular speaker and writer on trends in talent attraction and selection locally and internationally.
 He spends his time traveling between San Francisco and Sydney.